msomeya1/OkadaTorch/docs/OkadaWrapper.md

 If `"x", "y" (, "z")` is specified as `arg1` and `arg2` (i.e., what is allowed as a key in the `coords`), the second-order spatial derivative of `u` is calculated.

-If `"x_ref", "y_ref", "depth", "length", "width", "strike", "dip", "rake", "slip"` is specified as `arg1` and `arg2` (i.e., what is allowed as a key in the `params`), the second-order derivative of `u` with respect to parameters is calculated.
+If `"x_fault", "y_fault", "depth", "length", "width", "strike", "dip", "rake", "slip"` is specified as `arg1` and `arg2` (i.e., what is allowed as a key in the `params`), the second-order derivative of `u` with respect to parameters is calculated.